We all know that women can achieve anything and are as tough as any bloke right…?! Right.

 The 49KM GOGG commences with a mass start with all riders setting off together but with wide, open, traffic free roads there are no issues with faster riders going past or riding side by side with your friends.
 The course starts out on some flatter roads before a long climb up Delaneys Track to Mt Sabine Road deep in the Otway Rainforest.
 At the top of the climb you pass through the ‘Time-Out zone’ and water point where you can purchase a coffee and cake and meet up with friends, before a fun descent down Kaanglang Rd to the finish in the Forrest Footy Ground once again.

 All roads provide easy, fast rolling and riding with no technical aspects along the way.
 The descent is on a smooth, hard packed dirt road and avoids any loose gravel or sand that could be a bit tricky – making it a great ride for riders of all abilities.
+There can be some short sections of loose gravelly/rocky road surface.

 TIME OUT ZONE